-The inversion results reveal that prior to the closure of the oldest age (17 Ma) we 5 have only the a priori information, and the data have no influence on the a posteriori exhumation rate or its standard deviation.
-Subsequently, the cooling ages resolve a slow exhumation rate (with reduced variance) of about $\sim 0.2 \,\mathrm{km}\,\mathrm{Myr}^{-1}$ from 15 to 7.5 Ma and a high rate of 0.6 km Myr-1 from 7 Ma to the present day.
+rate.
+For these time intervals, the a posteriori variance is equal to the a priori variance, indicating that the data have no influence on the a posteriori rate.
+Subsequently, the cooling ages resolve a slow exhumation rate (with reduced variance) of about $\sim 0.2 \text{ km Myr}^{-1}$ from 15-7.5 Ma and a high rate of 0.6 km Myr-1 from 7 Ma to the present day.